maximebf/php-debugbar/docs/rendering.md

 # Rendering

-Rendering is performed using the `DebugBar\JavascriptRenderer̀ class.
+Rendering is performed using the `DebugBar\JavascriptRenderer` class.
 It contains all the useful functions to included the needed assets and generate a debug bar.

     $renderer = $debugbar->getJavascriptRenderer();